SilviMonga/SilviMonga/README.md

 - looking for summer internship in 2023.
 - 🌱 I’m currently learning Operating systems, design analysis and algorithms, Python, Java.
 - 📫 You can reach me at http://www.linkedin.com/in/silvi-monga-48978113b
+- Third prize in Inrix Hackathon: Project can be accessed at https://devpost.com/software/lets-not-wait

 <!---
 SilviMonga/SilviMonga is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.